US antitrust enforcers tackle digital platforms in new merger guidelines

 The draft also specifies that a merger should not eliminate a potential entrant in a concentrated market or create a situation in which a firm buys a company that provides inputs for the acquirer's competitors.

-The Biden administration's antitrust enforcement has highlighted labor issues, and the guidelines reflect that.
+The Biden administration's antitrust enforcement has highlighted labour issues, and the guidelines reflect that.

 The guidelines reflect how the FTC and Justice Department currently enforce laws against illegal mergers, which would replace guidelines from 2010 on companies buying competitors and 2020 guidelines on companies merging with suppliers.

 President Joe Biden urged that the guidelines be updated in a mid-2021 executive order.
-They will be open for comment for 60 days before they are finalized.
+They will be open for comment for 60 days before they are finalised.